linyawun/Beyond-XSS-Book-slide-Ch1/slides.md

 # like them? see https://unsplash.com/collections/94734566/slidev
 background: https://cover.sli.dev
 # some information about your slides (markdown enabled)
-title: "Frontend Security: An Introduction to XSS"
+title: "Frontend Security: Intro to Browser Security Model and XSS"
 info: |
-  ## Frontend Security: An Introduction to XSS
+  ## Frontend Security: Intro to Browser Security Model and XSS
   - speaker：Monica
   - date：2024.10.29
   - presentation at: Langlive Tech Sharing